arezj/arezj/README.md

 I build across AI, fintech, and healthcare.

 My work encompasses payment infrastructure, AI-driven platforms, and tools that enable independent businesses to thrive.
 My go-to stack is  Python, TypeScript, React, and PostgreSQL.

 On the architecture side, I'm a huge believer in DDD and Hexagonal Architecture.
-The beauty of a carefully orchestrated dependency inversion is something one must experience to truly appreciate.
+The beauty of a carefully orchestrated dependency inversion is something everyone must experience once in their life.

 ## Current Focus
 - Building innovative fintech products.